Associate Professor - Department of Neurological Sciences

 Interests: Multiple Sclerosis/Neuroimmunology, neurosarcoidosis, CNS vasculitis, autoimmune diseases affecting the brain.

-Dr. Rana K. Zabad is an Assistant Professor and Director of the Multiple Sclerosis Program at the University of Nebraska Medical Center since October 2008.
+Dr. Rana K. Zabad is an Associate Professor and Director of the Multiple Sclerosis Program at the University of Nebraska Medical Center since October 2008.
 Dr. Zabad received her medical degree from St. Joseph University in Beirut, Lebanon, completed her internship and neurology residency at the Detroit Medical Center, Wayne State University School of Medicine in Detroit, Michigan.
 She further went for a fellowship in MS Neuroimmunology for 3 years at the University of Calgary in Calgary, Alberta, Canada under the mentorship of Drs.
 Luanne Metz and Wee Yong.
 Dr. Zabad is board certified by the American Board of Psychiatry and Neurology and a member of the American Academy of Neurology, the American Medical Association, National MS Society, Nebraska Chapter, the Consortium of MS centers, the United Leukodystrophy Foundation and the International Association of Health Care professionals.
-Dr Zabad is a receiver of the Who’s who award in Medicine in 2002.
+Dr. Zabad is a receiver of the Who’s Who award in Medicine in 2002.

 - RK Zabad, LM Metz, TR Todoruk, Y Zhang, JR Mitchell, M Yeung, DG Patry RB Bell and V Wee Yong.
 The clinical response to minocycline in MS is accompanied by beneficial immune changes: a pilot study.
 Mult Scler 2007; 13(4):517-26.